Skip to main content

 Background

-The Workflows configuration for CD is based on Aspect's approach to delivering artifacts from Bazel CI builds.
+The Workflows configuration for Continuous Delivery (CD) is based on Aspect's approach to delivering artifacts from Bazel Continuous Integration (CI) builds.

-Before configuring this subsystem, read our Continuous Delivery Guide to understand how this approach models the steps.
+Before configuring this feature, read the Continuous Delivery Guide to understand how this approach models the steps.

 Configuration